butlandr/Butler-portfolio/FinalP1.md

 ## Data

 I have been collected and compiling data from several different public sources within a google sheet.

-https://docs.google.com/spreadsheets/d/146BTEpfhqU1SbcxE8iQ8c7XHJktof5FswoKPuylHBv8/edit?usp=sharing
+Below is a view only link: https://docs.google.com/spreadsheets/d/146BTEpfhqU1SbcxE8iQ8c7XHJktof5FswoKPuylHBv8/edit?usp=sharing

 ## Method and Medium